Best Free DAWs for Beginners

 Great free DAWs

-• GarageBand (Mac/iOS): free, friendly and surprisingly capable – the easiest start for Apple users.
+• GarageBand (Mac/iOS): free, friendly and surprisingly capable – the easiest start for Apple users, and our GarageBand for beginners walkthrough gets you recording fast.

 • Cakewalk by BandLab (Windows): a full-featured professional DAW, free.